-Published Work
+Award of Degree by Published Work

-- 17. Where a candidate elects to proceed to the degree on the basis of published work he shall forward to the Registrar an application on the prescribed form.
-With such application the candidate shall forward: - (1) four copies (wherever possible) of his published work. - (2) a statutory declaration indicating those sections of the work, if any, which have been submitted previously for a degree or diploma in any university. - 18.
-Every candidate in submitting his published work and such unpublished work as he deems appropriate shall submit a short discourse describing the research activities embodied in his submission.
-The discourse shall make clear the extent of originality and the candidate's part in any collaborative work. - 19.
-There shall normally be three examiners of the work, appointed by the Professorial Board on the recommendation of the Faculty, at least two of whom shall be external examiners.
-The examiners may require the candidate to answer orally or in writing any questions concerning his work.

-- 20. At the conclusion of the examination the examiners shall submit a concise report to the Faculty on the merits of the published work and their recommendation. - 21.
-A candidate shall be required to pay such fees as may be determined from time to Fees time by the Council.
+- (1) four copies (wherever possible) of the published work; - (2) any additional work, published or unpublished, which a candidate may wish to submit in support of the application; - (3) a declaration indicating those sections of the work, if any, which have been submitted previously for a university degree or other similar award. - 18.
+Every candidate in submitting published work and such unpublished work as is deemed appropriate shall submit a short discourse describing the research activities embodied in the submission.
+The discourse shall make clear the extent of the originality and the candidate's part in any collaborative work. - 19.
+There shall normally be three examiners of the work, appointed by the Professorial Board on the recommendation of the Committee, at least two of whom shall be external to the University.
+The examiners may require the candidate to answer orally or in writing any questions concerning the work. - 20.
+At the conclusion of the examination each examiner shall submit a concise report to the Committee on the merits of the published work and a recommendation as to whether the degree should be awarded. - 21.
+A candidate shall be required to pay such fees as may be determined from time to time by the Council.